OSGeo/gdal/doc/source/programs/gdal_vector_pipeline.rst

 Details for options can be found in :ref:`gdal_vector_reproject`.

+* segmentize

+.. program-output:: gdal vector pipeline --help-doc=segmentize

+Details for options can be found in :ref:`gdal_vector_segmentize`.

 * select

 .. program-output:: gdal vector pipeline --help-doc=select

 Details for options can be found in :ref:`gdal_vector_select`.

+* set-geom-type

+.. program-output:: gdal vector pipeline --help-doc=set-geom-type

+Details for options can be found in :ref:`gdal_vector_set_geom_type`.

+* simplify

+.. program-output:: gdal vector pipeline --help-doc=simplify

+Details for options can be found in :ref:`gdal_vector_simplify`.

+* simplify-coverage

+.. program-output:: gdal vector pipeline --help-doc=simplify-coverage

+Details for options can be found in :ref:`gdal_vector_simplify_coverage`.

 * sql

 .. program-output:: gdal vector pipeline --help-doc=sql

 Details for options can be found in :ref:`gdal_vector_sql`.

+* swap-xy

+.. program-output:: gdal vector pipeline --help-doc=swap-xy

+Details for options can be found in :ref:`gdal_vector_swap_xy`.

 * write